Undergraduate Research Poster Session Middle East Studies Association Montréal, Quebec, Canada November 2-5, 2023

-Undergraduate Research Poster Session Sponsored by the Committee on Undergraduate Middle East Studies (CUMES)
+Undergraduate Research Workshop and Poster Session Sponsored by the Committee on Undergraduate Middle East Studies (CUMES)

-Students participating in the workshop are invited to attend the full MESA conference, gaining an exposure to the most recent research and experiencing the intellectual vibrancy of a professional academic gathering.
+Students participating in the workshop are invited to attend the full MESA conference, gaining exposure to the most recent research and experiencing the intellectual vibrancy of a professional academic gathering.
 This workshop will be valuable for students planning graduate work in Middle East Studies.
+Prospective participants should investigate passport and Canadian visa requirements.

 Papers will be selected based on the quality of the proposal, diversity of disciplinary areas, and with an eye towards maximizing the diversity of the colleges and universities represented.
 To provide personalized attention and mentorship, the workshop is limited to 16 student participants.